danevans/townsfolk/README.md

 Once a character gets hungry enough (33) they will seek out food and move towards it.
 If they are next to food they'll feed themselves.

+If their needs are met the townsfolk will move into adjacent, unoccupied squares randomly.

 ## Future Improvements

 - Thirst/water similar to hunger/food.